francotripi/android-assessment-project/README.md

 ###### *convert `list` module from Java to Kotlin.*

 This process was done following this steps:
-1. Rename the file from .java to .kt
+1. Rename each file from .java to .kt
 2. Commit change
-3. Rename the file from .kt to .java
+3. Rename each file from .kt to .java
 4. Convert using Android Studio tool
 5. Commit change